 - Define who is responsible for the project and make sure this person has the (decision) power to do it

-- Get an expert on board to support your project leader in the execution
+- Get an expert on board to support your project leader in the methodology and the execution

 - Involve all necessary departments, especially the customer facing departments